How we manage your homeowners or condominium association in Riverton

-We require that the tenant abide by all community and association rules.
-To assist us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To guide us in this endeavor, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
 Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 In some communities, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-- Before you lease out your rental in Riverton
+- Before you rent out your property in Riverton

 - Collections and evictions